Leiden: 16th–18th centuries

 Leiden is known as the place where the Pilgrims and some of the settlers of New Amsterdam lived, operating a printing press for a time in the early 17th century before their departure to Massachusetts and New Amsterdam in the New World.
+US President George Bush was one of the descendants of these Pilgrims, which was shown to him during his visit to Leiden in 1989.

 Leiden prospered in the 17th century, in part because of the impetus to the textile industry by refugees from Flanders.
 The city had lost about a third of its 15,000 citizens during the siege of 1574, but it quickly recovered to 45,000 in 1622 and may have come near to 70,000 c.
 1670.
 During the Dutch Golden Era, Leiden was the second largest city of Holland after Amsterdam.
 It played a crucial role in the establishment of modern chemistry and medicine due to the work by Herman Boerhaave (1668–1738).

 Leiden slumped from the late 17th century on, mainly due to the decline of the textile industries.
 The baize manufacture was given up at the beginning of the 19th century, although industry remained central to Leiden economy.
 This decline can be seen in the fall in population, which had sunk to 30,000 between 1796 and 1811, and in 1904 was 56,044.

 Leiden was the publishing place from the 17th to the early 19th century of the important journal Nouvelles Extraordinaires de Divers Endroits, known also as Gazette de Leyde.